Santandersecurityresearch/QuantumRNG/README.md

 ## Future work

-This is an ongoing research project and we have three areas we feel the code can be built upon as TODOs:
+This is an ongoing research project and we have four areas we feel the code can be built upon as TODOs:
  * Add HTTPS certs for TLSv1.2/1.3 secure communications
  * Add auth
  * Proper real world testing